Mihara/nimlike/README.md

 There is currently very little of that, but client certificates should at least discourage casual spamming a little.
 A post can only be liked by one IP address, but that's about it.

-I am of a mind that barring the obvious security holes, reacting to people actually engaging in abuse, rather than preventively trying to block things they *might* try to do, makes more sense for a hobby tool like that.
+I am of a mind that, barring the obvious security holes, reacting to people actually engaging in abuse, rather than preventively trying to block things they *might* try to do, makes more sense for a hobby tool like that.

 That said, it is very much recommended to disallow access to `nimlike` in your `robots.txt`: